-Effective May 18, 2015, the Retirement Committee of the BRA voted and approved the change in the mortality table used in the Actuaries assumptions.
-The new mortality table is the RP2000 Combined Healthy Mortality Table, Fully Generational with Scale AA, setback one year for males (changed from RP2000 Combined Healthy Mortality Table effective March 1, 2015).
+Effective May 18, 2015, the Retirement Committee voted and approved the change in the mortality table used in the actuaries' assumptions.
+The new mortality table is the RP2000 Combined Healthy Mortality Table, Fully Generational with Scale AA, set forward one year for males.